-The Group's derivative activity is limited to certain petroleum products marketing and trading operations and hedging of commodity price risks.
+The Group's derivative activity is limited to certain petroleum products' marketing and trading operations and hedging of commodity price risks.
 Currently this activity involves the use of futures and swaps contracts together with purchase and sale contracts that qualify as derivative instruments.
 The Group accounts for these activities under the mark-to-market methodology in which the derivatives are revalued each accounting period.
-Resulting realized and unrealized gains or losses are presented in the consolidated statement of income on a net basis.
+Resulting realized and unrealized gains or losses are presented in profit or loss on a net basis.
 Unrealized gains and losses are carried as assets or liabilities on the consolidated balance sheet.